 The Company maintains self-insured retentions for its casualty insurance programs and health benefits at one of its subsidiaries and limits its exposure by maintaining stop-loss and aggregate liability coverages.
-The estimate of the Company's self-insurance liability contains uncertainty since management must use judgment to estimate the ultimate cost that will be incurred to settle reported claims and unreported claims for incidents incurred but not reported as of the balance sheet date.
-When estimating the Company's self-insurance liability, management considers a number of factors, which include historical claim experience, demographic factors, severity factors and valuations provided by independent third-party actuaries.
-At June 30, 2004, the Company had accrued approximately \$2.2 million related to its health benefit and casualty insurance programs versus \$1.4 million at December 31, 2003.
+The estimate of the Company's self-insurance liabilities contains uncertainty since management must use judgment to estimate the ultimate cost that will be incurred to settle reported claims and unreported claims for incidents incurred but not reported as of the balance sheet date.
+When estimating the Company's self-insurance liabilities, management considers a number of factors, which include historical claim experience, demographic factors, severity factors and valuations provided by independent third-party actuaries.
+At September 30, 2004, the Company had accrued approximately \$2.3 million related to its health benefit and casualty insurance programs versus \$1.4 million at December 31, 2003.
 Management reviews its assumptions with its independent third-party actuaries to evaluate whether the self-insurance liability is adequate.
-If actual claims exceed these estimates, additional reserves may be required.
+If actual claims or adverse development of loss reserves occurs and exceed these estimates, additional reserves may be required.